Lassejep/ljk/README.md

 ## Requirements
 - Python 3.11 or higher
-- A Linux machine or WSL
+- WSL (Windows Subsystem for Linux) if you are running Windows
 - Git

 If you want to use SSL, you need to have a certificate and key file, or openssl installed.